zajitschek/metaanalysis/chapters/chapter2.md

 ---
-title: 'Chapter 1: Getting started: Introduction to Meta-Analysis'
+title: 'Chapter 2: Systematic search'
 description:
   'This chapter will introduce where meta-analysis fits into the scientific method, give some background, and examples.'
 prev: chapter1